Debt/Income Ratio

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, feel free to use our superb Mortgage Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our Loan Pre-Qualification Calculator.

 Just Guidelines

-Remember these are only guidelines.
-We'd be happy to help you pre-qualify to determine how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.